Circulant graph: Examples

 The Paley graphs of order n (where n is a prime number congruent to 1 modulo 4) is a graph in which the vertices are the numbers from 0 to n − 1 and two vertices are adjacent if their difference is a quadratic residue modulo n.
 Since the presence or absence of an edge depends only on the difference modulo n of two vertex numbers, any Paley graph is a circulant graph.

 Every Möbius ladder is a circulant graph, as is every complete graph.
 A complete bipartite graph is a circulant graph if it has the same number of vertices on both sides of its bipartition.

-If two numbers m and n are relatively prime, then the m × n rook's graph (a graph that has a vertex for each square of an m × n chessboard and an edge for each two squares that a chess rook can move between in a single move) is a circulant graph.
+If two numbers m and n are relatively prime, then the m × n rook's graph (a graph that has a vertex for each square of an m × n chessboard and an edge for each two squares that a rook can move between in a single move) is a circulant graph.
 This is because its symmetries include as a subgroup the cyclic group Cmn $\simeq$ Cm×Cn.
 More generally, in this case, the tensor product of graphs between any m- and n-vertex circulants is itself a circulant.

 Many of the known lower bounds on Ramsey numbers come from examples of circulant graphs that have small maximum cliques and small maximum independent sets.